 Setting Up A Tarp Using Tent Poles

 If you’re out to have an adventure, and then you never expect everything will go in your favor or you’ll get everything whatever you need so easily.
-Suppose, you have to sift your campsite to a place without having any tree.
-Then the tent poles what you’ve brought along with you certainly going to come into action.
+Suppose, you have to sift your campsite to a place without having any trees.
+Then the tent poles that you’ve brought along with you certainly going to come into action.